nick-gingerella/phoenix_attendance_organizer/README.md

-# phoenix_attendance_organizer
+# Attendance Organizer

-Practice project for learning phoenix framework
+A small practice project for learning the Phoenix framework